maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 ## Variables and Mutability

+- Variables are declared using `let` keyword
+  - Types can be explicitly declared or implicitly inferred
+  - It is better to explicitly declare the type for ease of reading
 - **By default, variables in Rust are immutable**
   - Once a value is bound to a *name*, it cannot be changed
   - **Reassigning to an immutable variable is a compile-time error**
   - Immutability ensures safety and easy-concurrency
   - *Mutability can lead to bugs if not managed properly*
   - Cause of bug can be difficult to track down after the fact
-  - Immutability makes code easier to reason with
+  - Immutability-by-default makes code easier to reason with
-- **Naming Convention: *Use all-lowercase with underscores between words***
+- **Variable Naming Convention: *Use all-lowercase with underscores between words***

 ```rs
 fn main() {